Fuechs/NotC/README.md

 # NotC

- A programming language that is not C
+Small interpreted programming language that is not C.